JSPrismarine/Docs/events/player-events.md

 ### playerToggleOperator

-Fired when a player add or removes there operator status.
+Fired when a player add or removes their operator status.

 ### playerSetGamemode